African Swine Fever

 Prevention

-Although vaccination against ASF is being worked on, it is not yet available.
+Although vaccination against ASF is being worked on, it is not yet available in Europe.
 Prevention is therefore limited to early detection, separation and culling of infected animals.

 Situation in Austria

-Austria has so far been spared from African swine fever, but it occurs in some direct neighboring countries such as Germany, Italy, Slovakia, the Czech Republic and Hungary, but also in Poland, the Baltic States (Estonia, Latvia, Lithuania) and many Eastern and Southeastern European countries (Romania, Bulgaria, Serbia, Northern Macedonia, Greece, Moldova, Ukraine, Russia).
-The main risk for Austria remains the entry from the Eastern outbreak areas in Europe.
+Austria has so far been spared African swine fever, although it does occur in some neighbouring countries such as Germany, Italy, Slovakia, the Czech Republic and Hungary, but also in Poland, the Baltic states (Estonia, Latvia, Lithuania) and many eastern and south-eastern European countries (Romania, Bulgaria, Serbia, North Macedonia, Greece, Moldova, Ukraine, Russia).
+The main risk for Austria remains the entry from the eastern outbreak areas in Europe.

-In the Austrian animal disease radar, information on the international situation and spread of the most important animal diseases and epizootics relevant for Austria is assessed and compiled.
-In this way, possible risks for Austria can be identified and communicated at an early stage.
+The Austrian animal disease radar evaluates and compiles information on the international situation and spread of the most important animal diseases that are relevant for Austria.
+This enables potential risks for Austria to be recognised and communicated at an early stage.
 The animal disease radar is published monthly.

 Domestic and wild boar monitoring